 The Likert Scale (named after the early 20th century American social psychologist Rensis Likert) is a popular survey tool that successfully gauges attitudes, thoughts, and perceptions.
-Instead of asking for a "yes" or "no" response, these closed-ended questions usually consist of "Do you agree or disagree" and then provide the respondents with an option range, starting at "Not at all likely" to "Extremely Likely".
+Instead of asking for a "yes" or "no" response, these closed-ended questions usually consist of "Do you agree or disagree" and provide the respondents with a range of options, starting at "Not at all likely" to "Extremely Likely".

 Search for articles: